WyattAutomation/Train-YOLOv3-with-OpenImagesV4/README.md

 ## Create the .data, the .cfg, and the .names files:

 ### .data File
-If wanted to train mine to reconize one object, 'Human head', so I created a text file in the /darknet/cfg/ directory of yolo and named it 'head.data' containing the following:
+I wanted to train mine to reconize one object, 'Human head', so I created a text file in the /darknet/cfg/ directory of yolo and named it 'head.data' containing the following:

 ```
 classes= 1